patborges/ctw-np-carmanagement/car-management-ui/README.md

 - Your local machine.
 - Using docker.

+# THIS ONE
 ### Using your local machine
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Using docker
-Run `docker compose up` for a complete docker development environment.
+Run `docker compose up --build -w` for a complete docker development environment.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding